 On Thursday, January 24, 2019 the Centre for Human Rights, Equity and Inclusion hosted York University’s 10th Annual Inclusion Day event: Innovation through Inclusion

-Inclusion Day 2019 will explore the theme, innovation through inclusion – a quartet of compelling presentations from four global leaders on the creative potential of belonging.
-The presentations will be followed by a brief period of Q&A. REGISTER HERE.
+Inclusion Day 2019 explored the theme, innovation through inclusion – a quartet of compelling presentations from four global leaders on the creative potential of belonging.
+The presentations were followed by a brief period of Q&A.